uncbiag/InverseConsistency/docs/source/medical_training.rst

 Selecting a Model
 =================

 This tutorial can be used to train the architectures GradICON or Inverse Consistency by Construction, or to finetune uniGradICON.
+The following code is very similar to the code used to train the 2-D model for registering the MNIST test dataset, but with dimension set to 3.

 Create model.py as follows: